Movement Disorders

 Training the next generation of leading academic movement disorders clinicians is the goal of our fellowship program at the UCSF Movement Disorders and Neuromodulation Center (MDNC).
 Along with providing expert clinical care and innovative research, we view education as central to our mission of advancing the understanding and treatment of Parkinson’s disease (PD) and other movement disorders.
 A spirit of collaboration is key to achieving these objectives and gives fellows a highly integrated, comprehensive, extraordinarily rich and varied training.
 From its inception, our program has benefited from partnerships with the San Francisco VA Parkinson’s Disease and Research Education and Clinical Center (PADRECC) and our internationally recognized integrated DBS/neurophysiology program (led by Dr. Jill Ostrem and Dr. Philip Starr).
 In recent years, this spirit of collaboration has expanded to our projects with the UCSF Memory and Aging Center.
 Dr. Caroline Tanner and others have built a leading research program in PD epidemiology and clinical trials.
 Our fellows get comprehensive training in design and conduct of clinical research.

 Our faculty’s dedication to medical education is frequently recognized by our department and university.
-For 2020-2021, our fellowship director, Dr. Nicholas Galifianakis, was accepted to UCSF’s very competitive Teaching Scholars Program (TSP); a year-long program which seeks to train the university’s future education leaders.
-His TSP project is a methodologically rigorous re-design of our fellowship curriculum based on learning theory and evidence-based education science.
-Over the years, our department has recognized the strength of our fellowship by approving the growth of the program to up to three fellows per year, and by providing Dr. Galifianakis with salary-supported protected time to continue to build and improve it into a leading program.
+Over the years, our department has recognized the strength of our fellowship by approving the growth of the program to up to three fellows per year, and by providing our fellowship directors with salary-supported protected time to continue to build and improve it into a leading program.
 Our two-year program has trained over 30 movement disorders neurology fellows (and 14 functional neurosurgeons) in the last 15 years (see Where Are They Now?, below).
 The most important testament to our successful training of fellows is the success of our graduates.
 Many are now faculty at leading movement disorders programs, including the University of Florida, Johns Hopkins, Rush, Duke, Emory, Case Western Reserve, Brown, and UCSF.

 Associate Professor of Neurology